By platform

 1. Name the new custom field.

 2. After clicking Create, you will be forwarded to a settings screen where you can select where the new custom field appears.
 You can click update and associate the custom field to a specific screen later.
-For this example, I will be adding the field to the Scrum Default Issue Screen.
+For this example, I will be adding the field to the Scrum Default Work Item Screen.

 So far, so good.
 You have a specific field in Jira you can use to add Acceptance Criteria.
 As is, this field is rather limiting.
 You can finetune it by going to the Field Configurations screen.
 Your newly created AC field should be under the Default Field Configuration unless you were making certain field configuration changes before.